vlacs/navigator-archive/README.md

 ####<b>TODO</b> - Provide other Linux/Unix prerequisites -
 It is assumed that your environment has VI or a comparable Text Editor installed

+## Running Tests
+You can build the necessary dependencies and run the tests all with one command.

+'''$ ./test.sh'''

 ### 1. Setting up the Test Datastore
 Set up a PostgreSQL DB for your dev/testing instance of Navigator.